glocq/Amati/README.markdown

 Status of the project
 ----------------------

 Amati is functional and allows the creation and use of effects.
 Some features are still missing, see the issues labeled with "todo" in the issue tracker.

-The combined complexity of C++, JUCE and the Faust library make it difficult for me to keep working on the project as of now.
-However, I'll be glad to discuss it and help anyone interested in doing more work on it.
+The most notable missing feature according to me is the inability to take MIDI as input.

 Building
 ---------